 Sue: I was out drinking cider in the park when that was on, love.

-Me: Well, that’s Jamie dead, then.
+Me: That’s Jamie dead, then.

 Sue: **** off.
-I don’t believe you. (a beat) Is he really?
+I don’t believe you… Is he really?

-Early in the episode, we are told that the War Chief is actually a Time Lord.
+The War Chief is a Time Lord.

 Me: Well, the Time War hasn’t actually happened yet.